UnicornFactoryProject/lernify_BE/README.md

 ### 7. Merging

-After approval, your PR will be merged into the `main` branch.
+After approval, your PR will be merged into the `dev` branch.

 ## Writing Clean Code